LuisaPerez19/odin-recipes/README.md

 # odin-recipes
-Thi project is about creating an HTML website for recipies.
+Thi project is about creating an HTML website for recipes

 # skills built